Karukan: History

 Karukan appeared during the rule of the Satsuma Domain from 1686 to 1715.
 The factor in the birth of karukan in Satsuma Domain is that yams, which are the main ingredient of karukan, grow wild and it is easy to get sugar which is made in Ryukyu and the Amami Islands.

 Another theory says that karukan was invented in 1854 by a confectioner who was invited by Shimazu Nariakira, the leader of Satsuma Domain.
 And fukuregashi, a kind of steamed cake with brown sugar, flour and baking soda, has also been produced in the area for a time.
 It is said that karukan was based on fukuregashi.

-Karukan is made at many confectioneries in Kagoshima.
+Karukan is made at multiple confectioneries in Kagoshima.
 It is sold widely in Miyazaki Prefecture and it is also made there.
 Confectioneries in Beppu, Oita, have been producing and selling karukan since 1952.
 It is a famous souvenir in Beppu.
 Also, there are some factories which produce and sell karukan in Fukuoka Prefecture.